 Already, Nasheed's liberal Islamic policies and overtures to Israel had given opponents a hammer to bash him with vitriolic Islamist rhetoric, which increasingly has an ear among some of the Maldives' Sunni Muslim population of 330,000.

 Nasheed later defied a Supreme Court order to free the judge and defended his action as essential to breaking Gayoom's stranglehold on the judiciary.
 That fuelled the opposition protests and sparked rebukes from friendly nations, and even from inside his Maldivian Democratic Party.

 Arresting the judge was unconstitutional.
 Our president is very activist-minded.
 He tries to solve everything on the street, a senior politician close to Nasheed told Reuters on condition of anonymity.
-This became a problem for institutions - the police, the military, the opposition.
+This became a problem for institutions - the police, the military and the opposition.